-Ari Yampolsky is an associate in Constantine Cannon’s San Francisco office.
+Ari Yampolsky is a partner in Constantine Cannon’s San Francisco office.
 He specializes in representing whistleblowers in qui tam lawsuits brought under the Federal and various state False Claims Acts, as well as claims made under the Internal Revenue Service and Securities and Exchange Commission’s whistleblower programs.
 Ari has substantial experience in matters involving illegal kickbacks in the pharmaceutical industry, risk-adjustment fraud in Medicare Advantage programs, and billing fraud by long-term-care, psychiatric-care, and laboratory companies.
 Ari was selected to the Northern California Super Lawyers Rising Stars list in 2016.

 Previously, Ari was a fellow at Phillips & Cohen, LLP, which he joined after clerking for the Honorable Jane Branstetter Stranch of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Kevin Hunter Sharp of the U.S. District Court for the Middle District of Tennessee.